A dying Alaskan anarchist pleads to be buried in Canada.

 John Brown cries war and Frederick Douglass excuses himself to Canada.

-Warehouses of Jewish possessions at Auschwitz are called Canada.
+Warehouses of Jewish possessions at Auschwitz are called Kanada.

-Piles of shoes, silverware, wedding rings, suitcases, gloves—Canada.
+Piles of shoes, silverware, wedding rings, suitcases, gloves—Kanada.

 Bob Hope, Bing Crosby, Dorothy Lamour on the road to Canada.